tigaue/maqface-stylegan2/README.md

 First row/column: Source images.
 First column images are motion-transferred for motions defined in our paper.
 Second row/column: Inversion images.

-- Inject 0,1,2 of column images
+- Injection of 0,1,2 layers from column images to row images (Mouth movements)
 ![result of style mixing](img/mixing_0_1_2.gif "result of style mixing")
-- Layer 6,7,8
+- Injection of 6,7,8 layers from column images to row images (Eye movements)
 ![result of style mixing](img/mixing_6_7_8.gif "result of style mixing")
-- Morph (50% blending in all layers)
+- Morph (50% blending in all layers) (Intermediate identity)
 ![result of style mixing](img/mixing_morph.gif "result of style mixing")

 ### Use your own source images